rsterenchak/Etch-A-Sketch/README.md

 "This is a project created based on requirements by 'The Odin Project' website.
-This is a recreation of the rock, paper, and scissors game through implmentation of Javascript."
+This is essentially a grid-creator where you can draw with your mouse.
+The grid can be reset and defined by the user up to a 64x64 size grid."